-5.4 Dates of Significance 1805 The British crown purchases the "Mississauga Tract" from the Mississauga nation, excluding one mile on both sides of the Credit River, including the future site of 24 John Street South.
-1820 The Mississauga nations sells the land on which 24 John Street 1024 South now stands to the British crown.
+5.4 Date es of Significance 1805 , , Mississauga nation, excluding one mile on both sides of the 1020 Credit River, including the future site of 24 John Street South.
+1820 The Mississauga nations sells the land on which 24 John Street South now stands to the British crown.
 1834 Lots are surveyed west of the Credit River (later registered as Plan 300 West) and the first homes are built in a village still known informally just as "Credit".
 1842 Ellis Chandler is born in Capel, Surrey, U.K. 1871 The population of Port Credit begins a 30-year downward slide.
 1905 The Toronto and York Radial opens from Sunnyside to Port Credit 1909 Ellis Chandler moves to Port Credit.
-1911 The recent census shows the first growth in population in Port . , Credit and Toronto Township since 1871.
+1911 The recent census shows the first growth in population in Port Credit and Toronto Township since 1871.
 1912 Port Credit's first planned suburban neighbourhood (Plan F12 - Credit Grove) is approved on the east side of the Credit River, north of Lakeshore Road.
 1917 Lots 5 and 6 South of Port Street are sold to Ellis Chandler. c.
-1920 The present home at 24 John Street South is built.
+1920s The present home at 24 John Street South is built.
 1922 Annie Knight purchases 24 John Street South.
 1923 Port Credit Public Utilities Commission's waterworks system opens.
 1934 Ellis Chandler dies in Port Credit.
 1946 Alice Copeland is bequeathed 24 John Street South.
-1949 Alice and George Copeland subdivide Lots 5 and 6, and sell the northern portion in two lots.
-1987 24 John Street South is granted to Guido Bruni, Luigi Condotta and Herbert Boch, who sell the lot to Paul and Darlene Bilawski.
+1949 3 , 1987 northern portion in two lots.
+1707 24 John Street South is granted to Guido Bruni, Luigi Condotta ar Herbert Boch, who sell the lot to Paul and Darlene Bilawski.
 1990 24 John Street South is added to the City's heritage inventory.
 1991 24 John Street South is purchased by Donald Heald.
 2001 Andrea Branton purchases 24 John Street South.
-2004 The Port Credit Heritage Conservation District is established, 2005 including 24 John Street South.
+2004 The Port Credit Heritage Conservation District is established, including 24 John Street South.
 2005 24 John Street South is purchased by Tony and Marianne Policelli.
 2007 Present owners, Robert and Luciana Boic, purchase 24 John Street South.
 2011 A proposal is made to move home forward on the lot and to add an extension to the rear of the property.
 In consultation with City of Mississauga staff a second proposal is made to replace the existing home.
 The owners commission a structural assessment and an environmental inspection of 24 John Street South.